Best Booking Software With Payment for Service Businesses in 2026

 Acuity Scheduling homepage for paid appointments, forms, reminders, and packages

-From hands-on setup, Acuity Scheduling feels like a feature-rich scheduling system built for service-heavy businesses.
-It goes deeper than basic tools by combining scheduling, payments, and client management in one place.
-Compared to simpler tools like Calendly, Acuity offers more control over workflows and customization, which becomes valuable as a small business grows.
+From hands on setup, Acuity Scheduling feels like a feature rich scheduling system built for service heavy businesses.
+It goes deeper than basic tools by combining scheduling, payments, and client management all in one place.
+Compared to simpler tools like Calendly, Acuity offers more control over workflows and customization, which becomes really valuable as a small business grows beyond just sharing a booking link.

 Who Should Use This Tool

-• Small businesses wanting all-in-one scheduling + client management
+• Small businesses wanting all in one scheduling and client management without stitching together five different tools

 Core Features